moonpiedumplings/moonpiedumplings.github.io/blog/hypervisors/notindex.md

 This is probably one of the crucial differences between VMware ESXi, and vSphere. vSphere, the paid version, has an API, and therefore can be automated.
 ESXi, doesn't.

-Although proxmox has an API, and a [terraform provider](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs), but it is pretty barebones, you can create a cloud-init disk, an lxc container, or a virtual machine, and that's it.
+For proxmox, there are two terraform providers. [one of them](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs) is pretty barebones, you can create a cloud-init disk, an lxc container, or a virtual machine, and that's it.
 A common complaint of proxmox is that automation featuers are lacking, and in this example, you cannot create networks.

+There is another Terraform provider however, which [seems to be able to create networks](https://registry.terraform.io/providers/bpg/proxmox/latest/docs/resources/virtual_environment_network_linux_bridge), but both seem to be missing the ability to manage clustering.

+Proxmox also has a [pulumi provider](https://www.pulumi.com/registry/packages/proxmoxve/api-docs/network/), but that is lacking as well, unable to create virtual networks at all, only configure Proxmox's firewall.

+An interesting coincidence, I recently came across [a Lemmy post discussing this](https://programming.dev/post/10169968), where [one user](https://programming.dev/comment/7478899) mentions that they attempted to wrtie their own terraform provider, but eventually gave up.
+[Another user](https://programming.dev/comment/7478238) talks about having to use ssh to finish up what the Terraform is unable to do, passing an iGPU through to a container.

-Compared this to the [terraform provider for lxd/incus](https://registry.terraform.io/providers/lxc/incus/latest/docs/resources), where, in addition to vms/lxc containers, you can configure virtual networks, volumes, snapshots, and more.
+Compared this to the [terraform provider for lxd/incus](https://registry.terraform.io/providers/lxc/incus/latest/docs/resources), where, in addition to vms/lxc containers, you can configure virtual networks, volumes, snapshots, even load balancing... but no clustering.

-On the even more exteme end, [the terraform provider for openstack](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs) lets you spin up databases, as part of openstack's database as a service features.
+On the even more exteme end, [the terraform provider for openstack](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs) lets you configure nearly every component of openstack, from VM's, to networks, to load balancing.
+It even lets you spin up databases as a service ([although people say that those are more trouble than they are worth to get running](https://www.reddit.com/r/openstack/comments/1aluqnz/does_anyone_use_trove_module_to_provide_dbaas/)).

 # Performance

+What's performance like?

 Here are some relevant performance articles